-From $245 per day, drive the motherlode of all classics.
+From $195 per day or less, drive the motherlode of all classics.
 Thoroughly original and in superb condition, our 1975 Alfa Romeo Spider Series 2 for hire, is resplendent in period lemon ‘n lime and ripe for driving with zest around our Mediterranean style vineyards and twisting coastal roads.
 She may be a classic, but with nearly new seats and folding fabric roof, you’ll be amply comfortable as you enjoy an iconic motoring pleasure available to very few.

 Features and Specification

 - Oh, a wooden steering wheel…

 Ride = Bouncy!

 - Seats 2

 - Note: Difficult for drivers over 6 foot!

 - Boot space roof up = 100 x 65 x 33 (cm LWH)

 - Boot space roof down = as above

 - Also significant storage space on rear seats